 Protect it wherever it goes

 GDPR’s protection follows the data, whether you send it to an outside vendor for processing or transfer it outside the UK or EEA.
 You need to ensure any vendors or third parties provide sufficient guarantees of GDPR compliance, including mandatory terms in your contracts, periodically review your due diligence, and, if your recipient is outside the UK or EEA, meet additional conditions for these “restricted transfers”.
-You may need to complete or assist with an International Transfer Risk Assessment, do more to protect the data, and sign Standard Contractual Clauses.
+You may need to complete or assist with an International Data Transfer Assessment, do more to protect the data, and sign Standard Contractual Clauses.

 Wherever you are in your GDPR compliance journey, most UK businesses will need to make changes in light of Brexit.
 Speak to us to find out how we can help.

 Written by Abigail Dubiniecki

 One of our values (Growth) is, in many ways, all about cultivating a growth mindset.
 We are passionate about learning, improving and evolving.
 We learn from each other, use the best know-how tools in the market and constantly look for ways to simplify.
 Lawskool is our way of sharing with you.
 It isn’t intended to be legal advice, rather to enlighten you to make smart business decisions day to day with the benefit of some of our insight.
 We hope you enjoy the experience.
 There are some really good ideas and tips coming from some of the best inhouse lawyers.
 Easy to read and practical.
 If there’s something you’d like us to write about or some feedback you wish to share, feel free to drop us a note.
 Equally, if it’s legal advice you’re after, then just give us a call on 0207 939 3959.

 How it works